Relationships are arguably one of the most important parts of the human experience.

 How We Can Help

 We have therapists trained in identifying patterns of disconnection.
-We help couples see where they are turning away from their partners and guide them to turn toward one another instead.
+We help people see where they are turning away from their partners and guide them to turn toward one another instead.
 Many people come to therapy hoping that the therapist will just tell their partner that they are wrong, but this isn’t how we work.
-We are part of the team of the couple and work hard to understand each individual within the unit’s perspective.
+We are part of the team of the partners and work hard to understand each individual within the unit’s perspective.
 From that vantage point, we can best understand what they each need and help them be heard.

 This form of therapy can be hard work.
 It means accepting that your relationship is worth fighting for and coming in to hear and say hard things.
 It means listening to your partner and accepting them for who they really are.
-We frequently hear from couples that they learn things about their partner that they never knew.
+We frequently hear from partners that they learn things about their partner that they never knew.
 That they found a side of their partner that they did not know existed.
 That they understand each other.

 When a significant relationship is in danger it tends to feel like an emergency.
 We are here to help you understand where to focus your energy and how to see each other again.
 We have seen the difference that therapy can make in what feels like a broken or damaged relationship and we know that the only way into a better place is for the whole team to put in the work.
-We have helped many couples identify a path forward to a place where they find joy in their relationship again.
+We have helped many partners identify a path forward to a place where they find joy in their relationship again.
 Where they see each other again.
 Where they love each other again.

 Let us on board, we can help.